upshift-dev/code-captains/DOCUMENTATION.md

     -   `include` (default: `all-files`): A list of file patterns that are covered by this policy.
     -   `exclude` (default: `none`): A list of file patterns that are excluded from this policy.
     -   `captains`: A list of GitHub usernames/team names that are responsible for the files covered by this policy.
+        Team names should follow the format `@<org>/<team_slug>`.
+        If you plan to use team names, see the Usage&rarr;Inputs section below to configure a token for the action.

 ### Installation